What is the Small Business Administration (SBA)?

 As previously discussed, qualifying as a small business is the first step in obtaining an SBA loan.
 The loan program consists of the following:

-In addition, each SBA-approved lender sets a minimum requirement for personal credit score, time in business, and annual revenue.
+Additionally, each SBA-approved lender sets minimum requirements for personal credit score, time in business, and annual revenue.

 SBA loans are the most advantageous small business loans available, but they are not without downsides.
 Here is a quick summary of the benefits and drawbacks of SBA loans.